ecfm/CMU-MultimodalSDK/README.md

-**We are planning on second version of the grand-challenge and workshop.
-This time, we have multiple languages, new test set for CMU-MOSEI and MELD dataset (as well as original CMU-MOSI and POM).
-Please take your time to vote for Second Grand-challenge and Workshop on Multimodal Language (you may have received an email from Sebastian Riedel).
-This voting is very important even if you are tentatively planning on attending.**

 # CMU-Multimodal SDK Version 1.0.3 (mmsdk)

 CMU-Multimodal SDK provides tools to easily load well-known multimodal datasets and rapidly build neural multimodal deep models.
 Hence the SDK comprises of two modules: 1) mmdatasdk: module for downloading and procesing multimodal datasets using computational sequences.
 2) mmmodelsdk: tools to utilize complex neural models as well as layers for building new models (release Jan 1 2019).